-Joshua has expertise in negotiating project entitlements, including development agreements and subdivision approvals and agreements.
-Joshua also has expertise in negotiating regulatory permits and approvals with the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, the San Francisco Bay Conservation and Development Commission, the San Francisco Regional Water Quality Control Board, and the State Lands Commission.
+Joshua has experience in negotiating project entitlements, including development agreements and subdivision approvals and agreements.
+Joshua also has experience in negotiating regulatory permits and approvals with the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, the San Francisco Bay Conservation and Development Commission, the San Francisco Regional Water Quality Control Board, and the State Lands Commission.
 He also has experience with permitting renewable energy projects.

 As part of his general real estate practice, Joshua represents owners, and developers in general real estate transactions, including property assembly and acquisition, as well as easements, licenses, covenants and other agreements.
 He also represents owners and developers in the negotiation of construction and design contracts.